Policy Syntax

 Note

-When ingressing or egressing outside of the VCN, ZPR policy must refer to the clients using IP addresses instead of security attributes.
-Security attributes may only be used when referring to endpoints in the same VCN.
+When ingressing or egressing outside of the VCN, ZPR policy must refer to the clients by using IP addresses instead of security attributes.
+Security attributes can be used only when referring to endpoints in the same VCN.

 The source location identifies the VCN by its security attribute and is subject to the policy referencing it.
 The allow statement applies to each VCN with that security attribute.